Japanese Breakfast at Y93

 Japanese Breakfast Foods: Rice / Onigiri / Chawanmushi / Egg

-A bowl of plain rice can be eaten alongside dishes like fish, eggs, or vegetables for breakfast the same way it is eaten with other meals.
-Rice can also be eaten for breakfast as a one-bowl dish.
-Tamago-kake gohan, which is a hot bowl of rice topped with a raw egg, is a common breakfast dish.
-While this may bring up concerns of salmonella in the West, Japan is known for their stringent quality standards when it comes to their eggs, so most Japanese people do not fear eating eggs raw.
-Another popular one-bowl breakfast dish is rice topped with natto.
-It’s often said in Japan that adding some natto makes for a perfectly balanced dish that covers all your nutritional needs.
+A bowl of plain rice, with dishes like fish, eggs, or vegetables for breakfast.
+Tamago-kake gohan, which is a hot bowl of rice with a raw egg on top, is a common breakfast dish.
+Some western people may concerns of salmonella.
+However, in Japan their stringent quality standards when it comes to their eggs, so most Japanese people do not fear eating eggs raw.
+Another popular one-bowl breakfast dish is natto on rice.
+In Japan, adding some natto makes for a perfectly balanced dish that covers all your nutritional needs.